 - Motion for post-conviction relief.
 These motions, also known as 3.850 motions, may be filed if you allege ineffective assistance of counsel or that there is newly discovered evidence, for example.

 Which action may be right for you depends on the unique circumstances of your case.
-There are many pros and cons to consider, and while your time to take action is limited by law, you and your attorney should carefully consider all of your options before moving forward.
+There are many pros and cons to consider, and while your time to take action is limited by law, you and your Fort Lauderdale appeals lawyer should carefully consider all of your options before moving forward.

 Your legal options are coming to an end.
 To avoid an unfair conviction or sentence, you need to take the right action quickly.
-Call Florida appellate attorney Robert Malove now to learn more about legal strategies for protecting your rights.
+Call 954.861.0384 or contact our post-conviction relief law firm now to learn more about legal strategies for protecting your rights or to schedule a free consultation with our Fort Lauderdale appeals lawyer, Robert David Malove.